 There are four units of the Washington State Park System within the boundaries of the Reserve.
 They include Fort Casey State Park, which also administers Keystone Spit State Park and Ebey's Landing State Park at the south end of the Reserve (totaling 457 acres), and Fort Ebey State Park (226 acres), which anchors the northwest area of the Reserve.
 These areas of public open space are important properties for recreational and educational pursuits by residents and visitors.
 (See "Recreational Resources" in this chapter.)
 Forts Casey and Ebey each have their own park managers and staff who operate the four units with funds allocated through the state park system.
-In 2003, Fort Ebey and Fort Casey state parks began collecting day-use parking fees; no such collection is yet operating at Keystone Spit or Ebey's Landing state parks but it is anticipated.
+In 2003, Fort Ebey and Fort Casey state parks began collecting day-use parking fees; this practice was discontinued in 2006.
 Fort Casey has 35 campsites available and many areas for hiking and walking.
 Fort Ebey has 54 camping sites and 28 miles of hiking trails, including 3 miles of coastline hiking (Washington State Parks, Fort Ebey State Park 2004).
 In the area, there are other camping opportunities at adjacent Deception Pass State Park, Rhododendron Park, and in Oak Harbor.